Soccer-Jota to miss World Cup with injury, says Liverpool's Klopp | Sports-Games

 Soccer-Jota to miss World Cup with injury, says Liverpool's Klopp

-We have to look at (player welfare), we always do and if we can consider things lineup-wise, we will," said Klopp, adding that Jota would not require surgery.
-Jota, capped 29 times by Portugal, has scored 10 times for the national team.

-Portugal forward Diogo Jota has been ruled out of the World Cup due a calf injury, Liverpool manager Juergen Klopp told reporters on Tuesday.
+Portugal have been dealt a blow ahead of the World Cup with forward Diogo Jota ruled out of the tournament in Qatar due to a calf injury, Liverpool manager Juergen Klopp said on Tuesday.
 Jota, 25, was taken off on a stretcher deep into stoppage time during Liverpool's 1-0 Premier League win against champions Manchester City at the weekend.

-"The first diagnosis was clear and it's very sad news for us.
-We have to look at (player welfare), we always do and if we can consider things lineup-wise, we will," said Klopp, adding that Jota would not require surgery.
-Jota, capped 29 times by Portugal, has scored 10 times for the national team.
+"Really not good news, yes he will miss the World Cup.
+Pretty serious injury in the calf muscle and now the process starts.
+That's it pretty much," said Klopp, adding that Jota would not require surgery.
+"All the rest will now follow in the next few days.
+Very sad news for the boy, for us as well and for Portugal...
+I don't want to put a time on it (his return).
+It will be a long time."

+Jota, who has scored 10 times in 29 appearances for Portugal, had only regained full fitness after missing the opening few weeks of the season due to a hamstring problem.
+He becomes the second Liverpool player to miss out on the World Cup after Colombian Luis Diaz was sidelined due to a knee injury.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)